-5.1.5 Ready Availability of Water Supply for Fire Fighting
+17.5 Ready Availability of Water Supply for Fire Fighting

-Where the water spray (deluge) systems, and/or the deck foam systems for chemical storage tanks and process equipment are intended to have water supply from the fire main systems, the fire pumps and the associated piping systems are to be capable of supplying the maximum probable demand for operating these systems on board, see 2/13 of the ABS Guide for Well Test Systems and 4-8/5.1 of the ABS Rules for Building and Classing Facilities on Offshore Installations.
+- i) Where the water spray (deluge) systems, and/or the deck foam systems for chemical storage tanks and process equipment are intended to have water supply from the fire main systems, the fire pumps and the associated piping systems are to be capable of supplying the maximum probable demand for operating these systems on board. - ii) Well test area is to be within the coverage of a fixed water spray system with a water application rate not less than 20.4 L/min/m2 (0.5 gpm/ft2) or at least two dual-purpose (jet/spray) fire monitors, each with minimum capacity not less than $100m^3/h$ (440 gpm), refer to 3-8/5.1.4 of the Facilities Rules.